What is Population Health?

 What does Population Health Planning involve for Capital Health Network?

-- Sources and analyses data to provide information about the health status of the ACT population and to identify the key health issues/needs and problems
+- Sourcing and analysing data to provide information about the health status of the ACT population and to identify the key health issues/needs and problems

-- Identifies the population groups or localities most affected and identifies the social determinants at play and/or the health inequities present
+- Identifying the population groups or localities most affected and identifies the social determinants at play and/or the health inequities present

-- Assesses the adequacy of present efforts to meet current and future needs
+- Assesses the adequacy of present initiatives to meet current and future needs

 - Identifies gaps in programs and services and opportunities to improve coordination and collaboration and the responsiveness of care